-If this was 2019, I probably would have declined to tag along to Victor’s family trip to somewhere I had no intentions of ever visiting.
-But this was 2021, a full year and a half of cancelled trips, months of quarantine, almost no restaurants, shows, theaters, sporting events, and at this point, I just wanted to get out of my condo.
+If this was 2019, I probably would have declined to tag along on Victor’s family trip to somewhere I had no intentions of ever visiting.
+But this was 2021, a full year and a half of canceled trips, months of quarantine, almost no restaurants, shows, theaters, sporting events, and at this point, I just wanted to get out of my condo.
 So off we went, Victor with his months of research and planning, fully prepared for what was waiting for us on the other end of the intercontinental flight, and me with no idea what was going on.
 So basically, same as always.
 And maybe it was due to this complete lack of preparation, or the jet lag, or having spent over a year basically locked in a one-bedroom condo, that I had a miniature meltdown on our second day in Tirana.

 “Stop,” I said dramatically in the middle of the street.
 “Stop.
 This makes no sense!”

 Victor, his mom, and his aunt all stopped walking and talking and quizzically stared at me.

 I slowly breathed in and out.

 “You keep telling me 100 leks is 1 dollar?”

 “How can that be?
 That cup of coffee I just had at a fancy coffee shop was 80 cents?
 A scoop of gelato is 50 cents?
 This bakery… look!”
 I ran to the glass display with gorgeous petit fours, eclairs, macaroons, and various cake slices, “That small Nutella Chocolate cake is $1.80!
 These can’t be the actual prices.
 We are counting it wrong.”